 factors may contribute to this perception:

-A private lawyer may prioritize their professional reputation or relationships with prosecutors and judges over the best interests of their clients.
-This can result in a reluctance to aggressively challenge the prosecution or push for a more favorable outcome, making clients feel unsupported or uncared for.Communication breakdown:
+Sometimes private attorneys prioritize their reputation or relationships with prosecutors and judges over the interests of their clients.
+This can result in a reluctance to challenge the prosecution aggressively or push for a outcome causing clients to feel unsupported or neglected.

-Here are some of the key functions of a paid lawyer:
+Outlined below are some responsibilities of a paid lawyer;

 What a Paid Lawyer Does